sugarlabs/musicblocks/guide/README.md

 lets you add synthesizers, oscillators, effects, and filters to create a custom timbre, which can be used in your Music Blocks programs.

-The name of the custom timbre is defined by the argment passed to the block (by default, `custom`).
+The name of the custom timbre is defined by the argument passed to the block (by default, `custom`).
 This name is passed to the *Set timbre* block in order to use your custom timbre.